-- o a unique child
+- a unique child

-- o positive relationships
+- positive relationships

-- o enabling environments
+- enabling environments

-- o learning and development.
+- learning and development.

 The curriculum consists of seven areas of learning - three "prime" and four "specific".
 These are inter-related and none can be delivered in isolation from the others.
 The seven areas consist of a total of seventeen Early Learning Goals: